KediDili/VanillaPlusProfessions/features.md

 Furnaces work faster.
 Makes it so that any metal bar is processed %20 faster in both Furnace and Heavy Furnaces.

-For Mod Authors: If you add custom ores and metal bars, you should also make it faster.
+For Mod Authors: If you add custom ores and metal bars, you should also make furnaces faster.
 #### Crafter (Lv15)
+Crafting recipes gained via the mining skill require less materials.
+The recipe changes are explained below:
+-
+-
+-
+-
+-

-For Mod Authors: There's nothing you should do to add compatibility with this profession.
+For Mod Authors: If you add custom crafting recipes to unlock with Mining skill, you should lower the materials required.
 #### Archeologist (Lv15)
 Artifacts can be recycled.
 Allows artifacts to be recycled via Recycling Machine.
-The full drops are explained below:
+The full outputs are explained below:
 -
 -
 -